-Despite the fascination with big screens, smartphones were the most used devices to watch online video-on-demand content during the second quarter of 2022, with a 36 percent usage share.
-Televisions accounted for a 34 percent usage share, while PC only for 11 percent.
-In terms of audience engagement, set-top boxes (STB) and TVs were the preferred devices for users during the first half of 2022, as a daily average of 106 minutes were spent watching on-demand video content via set-top box devices as well as 89 minutes daily on TVs.
+Despite attracting approximately 44 percent of global viewers in 2021, the 2022 video landscape saw a decrease in audiences engaging with smartphones to consume their favorite video-on-demand (VOD) content.
+In 2022, smartphones were used by 37 percent of the global audience to watch VOD content, while TV viewership rose to 33 percent, up by six percentage points from 2021.
+In terms of audience engagement, set-top boxes (STB) and TVs were the preferred devices for users in both 2021 and 2022, as a daily average of 102 minutes were spent watching on-demand video content via set-top box devices as well as 88 minutes daily on TVs in the last examined year.
 By comparison, VOD consumption on smartphones occupied global users for less than 30 minutes per day.

-Social video monetization practicesAfter the global market developments of 2020, it does not come as a surprise that the protagonists of video-first social networks and on-demand video platforms Netflix, Disney, YouTube, and TikTok were among the most highly valued entertainment and media brands worldwide in 2021.
+Social video monetization practicesAfter the global market developments of 2020, it does not come as a surprise that the protagonists of video-first social networks and on-demand video platforms Netflix, YouTube, and TikTok were among the most valuable entertainment and media brands worldwide in 2022.
 Video content creator communities also benefited from the app skyrocketing in popularity.
 While it is not yet possible to open a TikTok store (which is possible on TikTok’s twin video app for the Chinese market Douyin), eligible creators on YouTube have been allowed to sell their merchandise directly on YouTube in the past years.

 Overall, YouTube revenues are mostly generated via advertising and accounted for roughly 11.35 percent of Google’s revenues in 2022.
 As of 2021, YouTube creators can receive direct cash tips from their viewers through a platform feature called Super Thanks.
 Other direct-to-creator payment options include Super Chat, Super Stickers, and channel subscriptions, which allow creators to directly benefit from audiences they have built.